 A photo of young Marilyn Israel below indicates that the family was socializing with another Mlynover, "Henia Arelas" (i.e., daughter of Aaron Hirsch) and mother of the Yiddish poet, Aleph Katz, and one of the Hirsch siblings who migrated to America.

 The story sounds alot like fiction.
-But we know that Shirley knew the Hirsch family because a photo of her daughter Marilyn Israel and sister Sylvia appear in a photograph in America with "Henia Arelas" (i.e., Anna daughter of Aaron Hirsch), the sister of the murdered Daniel Arelas.
-It seems plausible that Shirley heard the story from Daniel's sister, Anna Katz.
-Whether it was true or not of course is another story.
+But we know that Shirley knew the Hirsch family because a photo of her mother, her daughter Marilyn Israel and sister Sylvia (see above) appear in a photograph in America with "Henia Arelas" (i.e., Anna daughter of Aaron Hirsch), the sister of the murdered Daniel Arelas.
+It seems plausible that Shirley heard the story from her mother and/or Daniel's sister, Anna Katz.
+Whether it was true or not is of course another story.

 The poet, Yitzhak Lamdan, is probably the best known of the individuals born in Mlynov because of his important role in shaping Zionist ideology and Israeli national identity with his famous and influential poem, “Masada.”